 Project Title: Mountaineer Carbon Dioxide Capture and Storage Demonstration

 American Electric Power (AEP) will design, construct and operate a chilled ammonia process that is expected to effectively capture at least 90 percent of the CO2 (1.5 million metric tons per year) in a 235 megawatt flue gas stream at the existing 1,300 megawatt Appalachian Power Company (APCo) Mountaineer Power Plant near New Haven, WV.
 The captured CO2 will be treated, compressed, and then transported by pipeline to proposed injection sites located near the capture facility.
 During the operation phase, AEP plans to permanently store the entire amount of captured CO2 in two separate saline formations located approximately 1.5 miles below the surface.
 The project team includes AEP, APCo, Schlumberger Carbon Services, Battelle Memorial Institute, CONSOL Energy, Alstom, and an advisory team of geologic experts.
-(DOE share: $334 million; project duration: 10 years)
+(DOE share: $334 million)

 - Southern Company Services, Inc. (Birmingham, AL) (Withdrawn)

 Project Title: Southern Company Carbon Capture and Sequestration Demonstration